-1. Privacy and Tranquility—The intentional infringement upon the right to privacy of any member of the community is prohibited.
-Disorderly and disruptive conduct and/or the persistent interruption of a reasonable level of peace and quiet is also a violation.
+1. DISTURBANCE OF THE PEACE—The infringement upon the right to privacy of any member of the community is prohibited.
+Disorderly and disruptive conduct and/or the persistent disturbance of a reasonable level of peace and quiet is also a violation.
 Students should be aware that repeated violation of this regulation could result in administrative reassignment to another residential unit or area.

-2. Harassment and Abuse—Harassment and abuse, intentionally directed toward individuals or groups, may include at least the following forms: the intentional use or threat of physical violence, coercion, intimidation, and verbal harassment and abuse.
+2. HARASSMENT AND ABUSE—Harassment and abuse, directed toward individuals or groups, may include at least the following forms: the use or threat of physical violence, coercion, intimidation, and verbal harassment and abuse.
 Wesleyan University’s commitment to nondiscrimination means that intentional discriminatory harassment may be punished more severely than nondiscriminatory or unintentional forms of harassment.

-4. Property—The unauthorized use, or the abuse, destruction, or theft of University property or the property of any of its members, guests, or neighbors is prohibited.
-This regulation prohibits the unauthorized appropriation or “borrowing” of common property for personal use.
+4. PROPERTY—The unauthorized use, or the abuse, destruction, or theft of university property or the property of any of its members, guests, or neighbors is prohibited.
 This includes but is not limited to all tunnels, roofs, and areas under construction.
 This regulation prohibits the unauthorized appropriation or “borrowing” of common property for personal use.

-8. Fire Protection Systems— Tampering with fire extinguishers, fire alarm boxes, or smoke or heat detectors anywhere on University property is prohibited.
-Additional information about fire safety procedures at http://www.wesleyan.edu/firesafety.
+8. FIRE PROTECTION SYSTEMS— Tampering with fire extinguishers, fire alarm boxes, or smoke or heat detectors any- where on university property is prohibited.
+Additional information about fire safety procedures may be found at wesleyan.edu/firesafety.

-e.
-Lethal Weapons—Personal possession or use of operable firearms, air guns, or other lethal weapons is prohibited on the Wesleyan campus or while participating in University activities.
+E. WEAPONS—Personal possession or use of operable firearms, air guns, or other weapons is prohibited on the Wesleyan campus or while participating in university activities.